 There have been reports that Alipay no longer works and Swapsy is only a good solution for some nationalities like Americans.

-Does Wise work in China?
+Does Wise work in China for getting money out?

 Technically speaking, Wise is legitimate in China.
 However, you are unable to send money from Chinese yuan (CNY) at this time using a bank transfer or credit/debit card.